StefanoAnzolut/business-guide/source/account/seals.rst

 ..
 NOTE::
    This feature is only available to Enterprise customers.
 To request an electronic seal for your company, contact your Account executive at Skribble or drop us a message at info@skribble.com.

 Electronic seals are used to sign documents on behalf of your company as a legal and not natural person.
-To enable your Skribble Business members to seal documents, you will have to unlock the seal for each member.

 After you've requested to use your company's seal on our e-signing platform, we'll set it up for you.
 Once this is done, you'll see the seal in your Skribble Business.
 As an admin, you can: